climax/website/docs/getting-started.md

 ## Installation

-The easiest way to generate a Climax application is to install the [Climax CLI](https://github.com/climaxjs/climax-cli):
+The easiest way to generate a Climax application is to install the [Climax CLI](https://github.com/climax/core):

 ```
-npm install -g climax-cli
+npm install -g @climax/cli
 climax new
 ```